2016 World Series: Cleveland Indians

 The Indians qualified for the postseason by winning the American League Central, their eighth division title and their first since 2007.
 The Indians were the #2 seed in the American League, and they defeated the 3rd-seeded Boston Red Sox 3–0 in the AL Division Series before clinching the pennant with a 4–1 victory over the 4th-seeded Toronto Blue Jays in the AL Championship Series.

 For Indians manager Terry Francona, it was his third appearance in the World Series.
 He won his previous two appearances – 2004 and 2007 – as manager of the Boston Red Sox, in sweeps of the St. Louis Cardinals and the Colorado Rockies.

 This was the third postseason meeting between Francona and Maddon.
 Maddon's Rays defeated Francona's Red Sox in the 2008 American League Championship Series, while Maddon's Rays defeated Francona's Indians in the 2013 American League Wild Card Game.
+The Cleveland Indians were severely depleted heading into the series, missing all star starting pitchers Danny Salazar and Carlos Carrasco for the Fall Classic.
+They were also missing all star Michael Brantley.